Code-Institute-Submissions/paldean-gym-guide/README.md

 ![Ghost Gym Overlap](assets/images/ghost-gym-clip-overlap.PNG)
 ![Hero Image Text Hidden](assets/images/hero-image-text-hidden.PNG)
 ![Contact Us Gap](assets/images/contact-us-gaps.PNG)
-### Validation

-### Testing User Stories

-### Testing on Browers and Devices

-### Bugs

-## Deployment

-- GitHub pages
 - Forking
 - Cloning

 ## Credits

 ### Code
+- The love running code layout for arranging the navigation layout and social media layout.
-- The love running walkthrough project code for desiging the guide section on the Home page.
+- The love running walkthrough project code for designing the club ethos section inspired the 33% division of my gym section on the home page.
-- The sample readme file for the love running project and the code institute page.
+- The sample readme file for the love running project and the code institute page was used to help with headings and layout for the readme file.

 ### Content

-- All content was written by the developer
+- All content was written by the developer.

 ### Media
-- All images were taken by the developer using the screenshot feature on the Nintendo Switch while playing the Pokémon Violet game.
+- All images were taken by the developer using the screenshot feature on the Nintendo Switch while playing the Game Freak Pokémon Violet game.

 ### Acknowledgements

-- Thank you to my mentor for feedback on planning the project.
+- Thank you to my mentor for feedback on planning and completing the project.
 - Thank you to the facilitator for including useful video links on how to use Balsamiq and how to write a good README file.